 Call your provider if you are regularly exposed to dusts, fumes, strong acids, or other chemicals that can affect the lungs and you develop symptoms of bronchitis.

 Control dust in industrial settings by wearing face masks and protective clothing, and by treating textiles.
 Stop smoking if you are at risk.

 Get early screening by a doctor if you are exposed to chemicals that can cause this condition.

 If you think a chemical you work with is affecting your breathing, ask your employer for a copy of the Material Safety Data Sheet.
-Bring it with you to your health care provider.
+Bring it with you to your provider.

 Bronchitis - illustration

 Bronchitis and Normal Condition in Tertiary Bronchus - illustration

 Bronchitis and Normal C...